 Use DNS CNAME to validate a domain on a pending OV or EV TLS certificate

-Demonstrate domain control with the Domain Name System (DNS) Canonical Name (CNAME) record domain control validation (DCV) method
+Demonstrate domain control with the DNS CNAME record domain control validation (DCV) method

-For information about this DCV method and other DCV methods, see Demonstrate control over domains on a pending OV or EV TLS certificate order.
+Learn more about this and other DCV methods: Demonstrate control over domains on a pending OV or EV TLS certificate order.

 Before you begin